 Soft bags – US$ 160 to US$ 912 (£117 to £655)

 Ultimately it is a personal decision on how much you want to spend on a travel case and there are cases to suit everyone’s budget.

 How you intend to use your bike travel case is the fourth factor we think you should consider.
 Will you be using it on airlines?
 Will you need to fit it in hire cars?
 How often are you likely to travel?
-There is no point getting a light bag offering no protection if you are going to be doing lots of air travel and handing your bike over to baggage handlers.
-When looking at different cases consider the level of protection offered, maneuverability, size and durability.
+There is no point in getting a light bag that offers no protection if you are going to be doing lots of air travel and handing your bike over to baggage handlers.
+When looking at different cases consider the level of protection offered, maneuverability, size, and durability.

 Our table has nearly 60 different bike travel cases that are currently on the market from a range of different suppliers.
 So how do you work out which is the best one for you?
 Is one brand better than another?

 To help answer some of these questions we suggest a little more research online.
 These days there are lots of product reviews available through bike magazines and online bike shops.
 A quick google search will turn up articles such as “Six best bike bags and boxes for travel” and “Best Bike travel case (updated 2020) – Buyers guide” providing plenty of information.
 The brands listed in our table have all been in business for a number of years and online reviews highlight any quality issues with a particular brand or model.